 In August 2018, the Company entered into an operating lease agreement (HQ Lease) for office and laboratory space which consists of approximately 68,000 square feet located in South San Francisco, California.
 The lease term was 127 months beginning August 2018 through February 2029 with an option to extend the term for seven years which was not reasonably assured of exercise.
 The Company has made certain tenant improvements, including the addition of laboratory space, and has received \$5.0 million of tenant improvement allowances.
 The rent payments began on March 1, 2019 after an abatement period.
 In December 2021, the Company amended its lease agreement to lease an additional 47,566 square feet of office and laboratory space in South San Francisco, California, as part of the same building as the Company's current headquarters.
-The lease term is 120 months and is expected to commence in April 2022.
+The lease term commenced in April 2022 and is for a period of 120 months.
 The rent payments for the expansion premises are expected to begin in August 2022 after an abatement period.
 The lease term for the existing premises was also extended and the lease for both the existing and expansion premises will expire on March 31, 2032 with an option to extend the term for eight years which is not reasonably assured of exercise.